tardate/LittleArduinoProjects/Electronics101/555Timer/VariableDutyCycle/README.md

 ## Notes

-For many applications - PWM motor control, charge pumps, buck/boost converters - we want variable duty cycle while maintaining a fixed frequency.
+For many applications we want variable duty cycle while maintaining a fixed frequency.

 The basic 555 timer astable configuration allows for duty cycles from ~50% to near 100%, and wide frequency range from <1Hz to hundreds of kHz.
 However, it is difficult to adjust duty cycle without affecting frequency and vice versa.